Frequently Asked Questions

 Q: What is the size of a typical dance class?

-A: Our Dance technique classes typically range between 15 to 45 students.
-Other dance lecture courses may have up 60 students.
+A: Dance technique classes typically range from 15 to 45 students, allowing for individualized attention within a dynamic group setting.
+Lecture-based dance courses may enroll up to 60 students, depending on the topic and format.

 Q: What is the percentage of UCI students living on campus?

-A: About a third of UCI undergraduate students live on campus.
+A: Approximately 47% of UCI undergraduate students live on campus.
 Visit the UCI Housing page for more information about living on campus.

 Q: What if I have more questions?